Student Services and Amenities Fee (SSAF)

 SUPRA holds social events throughout the year

-Events such as Wine & Cheese, SUPRA Sports, and Free Lunch & Advice.
-While the University campuses are closed, we continue to hold events online and keep you up-to-date with issues that affect you.
+Events such as Wine & Cheese, fitness classes, and Free Lunch.
+While the University campuses were closed during the COVID-19 pandemic, we continued to hold events online and keep students up-to-date with issues that affected them.

 SUPRA keeps you informed and connected